 There is an exception to this rule.
 If you are receiving partial benefits for long term disability, you may qualify for unemployment and disability under the pretext that you are only partially disabled.

 How to Build A Strong Claim

 Keep A Journal

 Keeping a detailed log of everything surrounding your disability is very important.
-When insurance companies are receiving thousands of calls a day and handling just as many initial claims, things tend to get lost.
+When insurance companies receive thousands of calls a day and handle just as many initial claims, things tend to get lost.
 If you have a written record of your symptoms, your phone conversations, your emails and letters, and your appointments, you will be able to answer any questions the insurance company may have, which is critical to building a strong claim.

 Consult A Disability Lawyer

 With so many variables involved in getting approved for a disability during a time of high unemployment, the best thing you could do is consult with an experienced disability lawyer.
 Experienced disability attorneys do not get paid unless you do and have been through recessions before.
 They know how to navigate the complicated claims process for you.